sbag13/hi-ffi/README.md

 # hi-ffi

-Tool for generating bindings from Rust code.
+Tool for generating bindings to Rust code.

 ## How To Use